Toptal, as stated on their site is “an exclusive network of the top freelance software developers, designers, and finance experts in the world.”

 I was a little disappointed, but I spoke with Martin (director of Engineering) who had taken over control from the sales engineer and Martin was absolutely fantastic about the situation.
 I didn’t have to pay anything for those 10-12 days of contact with the developer/designer and Martin put all of his energy into finding a replacement.

 Martin, after only a week since I’d asked him to find me a replacement, ending up scoring a BIG win for me.
 The developer/designer that he found ended up building Upgraded Points to what it is today – completely from scratch.
-It might not seem apparent, but there’s actually a lot going on behind the scenes that isn’t obvious when you’re browsing through the site.
-Marcelo is the “Unicorn” because not only can he code (and exceptionally well) but he has a great feel for (clean) design.
+It might not seem apparent, but there’s actually a lot going on behind the scenes that aren’t obvious when you’re browsing through the site.
+Marcelo is the “unicorn” because not only does he have coding skills (and exceptionally well), he also has a great feel for (clean) design.

 The “Good Stuff”